 The Harlot and the Beast

-17 Then one of the seven angels who had the seven bowls came up and spoke with me, saying, “Come, I will show you the judgment of the great harlot who is seated on many waters, 2 with whom the kings of the earth engaged in sexual immorality, so that those who live on the earth became drunk with the wine of her fornication.”
+17 Then one of the seven angels who had the seven bowls came up and spoke with me, saying, “Come, I will show you the judgment of the great harlot who is seated on many waters, 2 with whom the kings of the earth engaged in sexual immorality, so that the inhabitants of the earth became drunk with the wine of her fornication.”

-3 So he carried me away in the Spirit1 to a wilderness; and there I saw a woman seated on a scarlet beast, a beast that was filled with blasphemous names, and which had seven heads and ten horns.
-4 Now the woman was clothed in purple and scarlet, and adorned with gold, precious stones, and pearls; and in her hand she held a golden cup filled with abominations and the unclean things of her sexual immorality; 5 and a name was written on her forehead, a mystery: “Babylon the Great, the mother of harlots and of the detestable things of the earth.”
-6 And I saw that the woman was drunk with the blood of the saints, and with the blood of the witnesses of Jesus.
+3 So he carried me away in the Spirit1 to a wilderness.
+And there I saw a woman seated on a scarlet beast, a beast filled with blasphemous names, and having seven heads and ten horns.
+4 Now the woman was clothed in purple and scarlet, and adorned with gold and precious stones and pearls; and in her hand she held a golden cup filled with abominations and the unclean things of her sexual immorality.
+5 And a name was written on her forehead, a mystery: “Babylon the Great, the mother of harlots, and of all the detestable things of the earth.”
+6 And I saw that the woman was drunk with the blood of the saints, and with the blood of the witnesses2 of Jesus.
+And when I saw her, I wondered with great wonder.

-Now when I saw her, I wondered with a great wonder.
 7 So the angel said to me, “Why did you wonder?
-I will declare to you the mystery of the woman, and of the beast with seven heads and ten horns that carries her.
+I will declare to you the mystery of the woman, and of the beast with seven heads and ten horns that is carrying her.
 8 The beast that you saw once was, and now is not, but soon will arise out of the abyss, only to go to destruction.
-And those who live on the earth—those whose names have not been written in the scroll of life from the foundation of the world—will stand in awe when2 they see the beast that once was, and now is not, but soon will be present.
+And those who dwell on the earth—those whose names have not been written in the Scroll of Life from the founding of the world—will stand in awe when3 they see the beast that once was, and now is not, but soon will be present.
 9 Here is the mind that has wisdom: The seven heads are seven mountains on which the woman is seated.
-10 They are also seven kings: five have fallen, one now is, but the other has not yet come; and when he does come, he must remain for a little while.
-11 Now the beast that once was but now is not, is himself also an eighth, yet one of the seven; and he will go3 to destruction.
+10 They are also seven kings: five have fallen, one now is, but the other has not yet come; and when he does come, he must remain a little while.
+11 Now the beast that once was, but now is not, is himself also an eighth, yet one of the seven; and he will go4 to destruction.

-12 “As for the ten horns that you saw, they are ten kings who have not yet received a kingdom;4 but they will receive authority to rule as kings for one hour with the beast.
-13 These share a single goal, and so give their power and authority to the beast.
-14 They will wage war against the Lamb, but the Lamb will conquer them, for he is Lord of lords and King of kings; and those who are with him are the called, the chosen, and the faithful.”
+12 “As for the ten horns you saw, they are ten kings who have not yet received a kingdom;5 but they will receive authority to rule as kings for one hour with the beast.
+13 These will have a single goal, and will therefore give their power and authority to the beast.
+14 They will wage war against the Lamb, but the Lamb will overcome them, for he is Lord of lords and King of kings; and those who are with him are the called, and the chosen, and the faithful.”

-15 Then he said to me, “The waters that you saw—those on which the harlot is seated— are peoples, multitudes, nations, and languages.
-16 And the beast and the ten horns that you saw will hate the harlot, desolate her, and strip her bare; and they will devour her flesh and consume her with fire.
-17 For God has placed it in their hearts to carry out his plan: One in purpose, they will give their kingdom to the beast until the words of God are all fulfilled.
+15 Then he said to me, “The waters you saw—those on which the harlot is seated—are peoples and multitudes and nations and languages.
+16 And the beast and the ten horns that you saw will hate the harlot, and will make her desolate, and will strip her bare; and they will devour her flesh and consume her with fire.
+17 For God will have placed it in their hearts to accomplish his purpose by agreeing to give6 their royal authority to the beast until all the words of God are fulfilled.